fsharp/fslang-design/tooling/FST-1008-publish-fcs-from-upstream-repo.md

 ### Prerelease usage

-The F# build would produce a signed FSharp.Compiler.Private package.
+The F# build would produce a signed FSharp.Compiler.Service package.
 This would be accessible in a build artifacts directory for anyone looking to build this package against a particular branch of the F# codebase.

 Additionally, Microsoft will publish a nightly feed on MyGet where a new package would be published every time there is a signed F# build.